alexander-turner/.dotfiles/README.md

 6. Overrides `rm` in favor of the reversible `tp` (`trash-put`) command.
 No more accidentally permanently deleting crucial files!
 7. Installs `tmux` with the `tmux-restore` and `tmux-continuum` plugins.
 Basically, this means that your `tmux` sessions will be saved and restored automatically.
 No more losing your work when your computer crashes!
 8. Installs `AutoRaise`, which automatically focuses the window under the cursor (after a delay).
+9. Automatically uses `mosh` instead of `ssh`. `mosh` is a more robust version of `ssh` which can handle network changes and disconnections more gracefully.
+It generally presents a lower-latency user experience.
-9. Most importantly, the `goosesay` command.
+10. Most importantly, the `goosesay` command.
 A variant on the classic `cowsay` (which renders text inside a cow's speech bubble), `goosesay` goosens up your terminal just the right amount.
 For example:

 ```fish
 echo "Never gonna give you up" | goosesay